AlBochi/cloud-talent-investment-strategist/README.md

 ## Executive Decision-Support Platform for Cloud Talent Investments

 > A predictive analytics platform that transforms cloud talent acquisition from a cost center to a strategic investment portfolio.
-Leverages advanced financial modeling, risk analysis, and market intelligence to optimize talent investment decisions..............
+Leverages advanced financial modeling, risk analysis, and market intelligence to optimize talent investment decisions.............

 ## 🎯 Strategic Value Proposition